graeme-lockley/jsqldsl-8/README.md

 The new projects are:

 - jsqldsl-8-core: this contains the basic behaviour and classes for the SQL DSL.
-- jdbc-maven-plugin: a maven plugin that is able to interrogate a database, pulls the database into a set of value objects and allows a freemarker template to be applied.
+- jdbc-8-maven-plugin: a maven plugin that is able to interrogate a database, pulls the database into a set of value objects and allows a freemarker template to be applied.
 - jsqldsl-8-handler: a plugin to be used with jdbc-maven-runner which generates Java classes to describe the table structure and thereby supporting a typesafe JDBC interface into the associated database.
 - schemadoc-8-handler: a plugin to be used with jdbc-maven-runner which generates a schema diagram based on the underlying tables and foreign key structures.